TAGC-NetworkBiology/BactMentha-DB/01_Reference/Readme.md

 # 01_Reference

-Get here the references files from the following Zenodo link: https://doi.org/10.5281/zenodo.19498850.
+Get here the references files (01_DatabaseTables.2026-04-10.tar.gz and 02_WhoAnnotations.2026-04-10.tar.gz) from the following Zenodo link: https://doi.org/10.5281/zenodo.19498850.
 After extraction, the folder structure should be the following:

 ```bash
 .